Climate Smart Communities Initiative

 Overview

-The CSCI is managed by a consortium of partners, including the Climate Resilience Fund, EcoAdapt, Fernleaf, Geos Institute, ICF, and the Natural Resource Defense Council (NRDC).
+The Climate Smart Communities Initiative (CSCI) provides funding, expertise, training, and other resources to help communities on the front lines of the climate crisis advance their climate resilience plans and projects while also developing the strategies and capacities that communities nationwide will need as climate impacts intensify.
+The CSCI is a unique public-private partnership managed by a consortium of six organizations, including the Climate Resilience Fund, EcoAdapt, Fernleaf, Geos Institute, ICF, and the Natural Resource Defense Council (NRDC), working in collaboration with the NOAA Climate Program Office, and with support from The Coca-Cola Foundation and the Walton Family Foundation.
 Over the next several years, we will support communities nationwide in building their internal capacity, matching them with appropriate external partners, and providing guidance and funding resources.
 EcoAdapt will lead the monitoring and evaluation component of this project to learn what is effective in community support delivery and adaptation practices.
 The assessment of adaptation efficacy and the implementation of evidence-based adaptation strategies are crucial for enhancing our collective outcomes and scaling up adaptation efforts.
 CSCI provides a unique opportunity to learn at a scale that matches the challenge of climate change.

 Grant Applications and Funding